motherfitnessandrahalli-commits/mother-fitness-backend/mother-fitness-backend/DEPLOYMENT.md

 # Deployment Guide 🚀

-This guide explains how to deploy the Ultra Fitness Backend using Docker and Docker Compose.
+This guide explains how to deploy the Mother Fitness Backend using Docker and Docker Compose.

 ## Prerequisites